-To support the Moral Focus program and philosophy, regular Moral Focus assemblies are held.
-During assemblies, students recite the Pledge of Allegiance and the Student Creed.
+To support the Moral Focus program and philosophy, monthly Moral Focus assemblies are held.
+During assemblies, students recite the Student Creed.
 The staff and/or students lead a brief discussion of the month's virtue and perform a skit or lead another activity to exemplify the virtue.
 At times, students are recognized for outstanding citizenship and academic achievement.
-Parents and friends are encouraged to attend the assemblies.